andrewcroft19/MessageApp/README.md

 3. Run npm install to install all dependancies.
 4. Add the .env file to the MessageApp directory.
 This was provided seperately from this repository.
 5. Run npm start.

+## Unit Test Run Instructions
+1. After first cloning the project run npx jest --init in a command prompt in the MessagesApp directory.
+2. Run npm test in a command prompt in the MessagesApp directory.

 # Endpoints

 ### 1. Create a Message